SignalPath/CodeTests/README.md

 # SignalPath, LLC.
 ## Code Tests
 So you're interviewing at SignalPath, and you've progressed far enough that we want a code sample.
 Congratulations!
 Follow the link to the appropriate assessment, and then submit your answers to your recruiting contact.
-(And hey, if you're not already in the interviewing progress, take a look at our [open positions](http://signalpath.workable.com).)
+(And hey, if you're not already in the interviewing process, take a look at our [open positions](http://signalpath.workable.com).)

 * [Platform Engineering](platform.md)
 * [UI Engineering](ui.md)